glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 so, the essential documentation.

 You should really write down something.

+**PAUSE**

-It's useful to have documentation.
+I mean, it's useful to have documentation.

 But, where to have that documentation is also important to consider.